The Insula’s Interoceptive Role In Scoliosis Development Interoception, that sense of how we feel in our bodies is processed in the insula

 What Is Interoception?

-However, when we grow up in environments that were dysfunctional and toxic.
+However, when we grow up in environments that are dysfunctional and toxic.
 We learn to tune out of our body sensations and numb our intense visceral feelings.

 Where Is The Insula